Visiting Leiden? Wonderful idea! Is your bank account eating away at your overdraft?

-No problemo, we’ve got you covered with 7 of the best free things to do on your trip.
+No problemo, we’ve got you covered with 7 of the best free things to do on your trip to Leiden City.

 Free things to do in Leiden: visit De Burcht